Enhancing NMR Shielding Predictions of Atoms-in-Molecules Machine Learning Models with Neighborhood-Informed Representations: Datasets and Computational Details

 \section{Datasets and Computational Details}

 We collected QM9NMR, Drug12, Drug40, and GDBm datasets from the QM9NMR dataset's repository\cite{qm9nmr} developed in a previous study\cite{gupta2021revving}.
 QM9 molecules were optimized using the B3LYP/6-31G(2{\it df,p}) DFT/basis set combination.
 For ML modeling, the target quantities used are NMR parameters of QM9 molecules, calculated at the mPW1PW91/6-311+G(2{\it d,p}) level, using geometries in QM9 determined with the B3LYP/6-31G(2{\it df,p}) method.
 These values were collected from the QM9NMR dataset\cite{qm9nmr}.
 In this study, we trained ML models using descriptors based on minimum energy geometries calculated with the PM7 semi-empirical model, as a previous study has shown the efficiency of using descriptors derived from geometries determined with inexpensive methods\cite{ramakrishnan2015big}.
 For QM9NMR, Drug12, Drug40, and GDBm datasets, PM7 geometries were collected from the QM9NMR dataset\cite{qm9nmr}.
+We computed NMR parameters for 208 biologically relevant pyrimidinone molecules using the same protocol employed in the QM9NMR dataset~\cite{gupta2021revving}.
+Specifically, NMR properties were calculated at the mPW1PW91/6-311+G(2\textit{d,p}) level of theory, using minimum-energy geometries obtained with B3LYP/6-31G(2\textit{df,p}) from the QM9 dataset~\cite{ramakrishnan2014quantum}.
 Table~\ref{tab:dataset} summarizes the molecular datasets explored in this study, with specific details for each dataset provided in the subsections below.

 In this study, we focus on the gas-phase $\sigma_{\rm iso}(^{13}$C) values (in ppm) as the target property for assessing descriptor performance in ML modeling.
 Here, $\sigma_{\rm iso}$ denotes the isotropic average (trace) of the shielding tensor.
 From the isotropic shielding values, $\sigma_{\rm iso}(^{13}{\rm C})$, the chemical shifts are obtained as